 Cons: Concrete counters do come at a price—they're more expensive than you might expect when installed by professionals.
 Though it's sturdy, concrete can also crack and scorch if not properly cared for.

 Modular Granite: A DIY Dream

 Bigger than tile granite but smaller than slab granite, modular granite is an excellent compromise for enterprising do-it-yourselfers.
 These super-sized granite tiles minimize the annoying seams you would get with conventional 12x12- or 6x6-inch alternatives.
 Like other forms of granite, modular options are a timeless countertop choice that can withstand popular trends changing.

 Pros: Even though modular granite's installation process is unique, it aims to duplicate the look of a very ordinary material—slab granite.
 It's a great choice for those who want to recreate a solid slab counter without the hefty price tag.

-Cons: While modular granite is one of the more innovative countertop ideas to roll around recently, it has not really taken off yet.Continue to 5 of 12 below.
+Cons: Modular granite is one of the newer countertop ideas to hit the market, and it has not really taken off yet.Continue to 5 of 12 below.

 05 of 12

 Would you believe this wood kitchen countertop is made of reclaimed materials?
 Using recycled or repurposed wood is an inexpensive countertop idea that certainly looks unique.
 These hardwood counters can be constructed from options like maple, ash, and oak pieces that are salvaged from old barns and commercial properties.